 (Oh, I do hope no one reading this will go all "holy" on me and start preaching about things and stuff not being fulfilling.
 Please don't be a humbug like that, ok?)

-You know... like that.
-I'm thinking that must please God and make Him smile.
+You know--like that.
+I'm thinking that must please God and make His heart feel fuller.

 And that's all I'm saying.